 CITES Appendices (I, II, III): Reviewed to identify species listed under international trade restrictions.

-India’s Wildlife (Protection) Act, 1972 (Amended 2022): Species were mapped to their corresponding Schedules (I–IV), indicating the level of legal protection accorded under Indian law.
+India’s Wildlife (Protection) Act, 1972 (Amended 2022): Species were mapped to their corresponding schedules (I–IV), indicating the level of legal protection accorded under Indian law.

 Cross-Verification and Taxonomic Validation

-All primary data were cross-referenced with secondary sources to resolve inconsistencies, confirm species identifications, and update nomenclature according to the latest taxonomic standards.
-This process ensured a high level of data reliability and scientific rigor.
+All primary data were cross-referenced with secondary sources to resolve inconsistencies, confirm species identification, and update the nomenclature according to the latest taxonomic standards.
+This process ensures a high level of data reliability and rigorous scientific rigor.

-Local experts and herpetologists were consulted to verify species records, particularly in the case of morphologically similar or cryptic species.
+Local experts and herpetologists were consulted to verify species records, particularly for morphologically similar or cryptic species.

 Results

-The identified species, their common names, scientific names, family, and order, based on the validated data are presented in Tables 1-3.
-The original document's errors have been corrected, and missing information has been supplemented through external research.
+The identified species, their common names, scientific names, family, and order based on the validated data are presented in Tables 1-3.
+The errors in the original document have been corrected, and missing information has been supplemented through external research.

 Amphibians